valpackett/freshcerts/README.md

 Most ACME clients are designed to run on the same machine as your TLS services.
 But if you have a lot of servers, there are two problems with that:
 - you either have to copy your account private key onto all of them, or register multiple accounts;
-- you don't have a nice monitoring dashboard!
+- you don't have a nice monitoring dashboard & notifications!

 freshcerts solves both problems.
 It runs a server that exposes a much simpler API to your servers (they'll use a tiny shell script that's pretty much `openssl | curl | tar`) and a dashboard to your system administrators.
+Servers are monitored to ensure they actually use the certs issued for them.
+Email notifications are sent to the admins for all errors found by monitoring and for all issued certificates.

 ## Installation